top of page

 The Tens Test (c) is an eight-minute auditory assessment that presents a sequence of spoken digits at three distinct speeds.
 The participant is required to promptly identify instances where two consecutive digits sum to ten.
 The test comprises 45 correct targets, and errors are categorized as omissions (indicative of inattention) or commissions (suggesting impulsivity or confusion).

 Evaluating attention is crucial for patients with neurological disorders, concussion, traumatic brain injury, and ADHD, as well as for research purposes, particularly in pharmacological studies.
-Information processing may be an early sign of dementia (Apolipoprotein E-e4, Processing Speed, and White Matter Volume in a Genetically Enriched Sample of Midlife Adults) so its inclusion in an assessment is recommended.
-The Tens Test is designed for individuals aged between adolescence and adulthood, particularly those who may encounter challenges in sustaining attention during prolonged and stressful tests, such as the PASAT.
+Attention processing may be an early indicator of dementia (https://pubmed.ncbi.nlm.nih.gov/21937476/), making its inclusion in an assessment highly recommended.
+The Tens Test is specifically designed for individuals aged between adolescence and adulthood, particularly those who may encounter difficulties in sustaining attention during prolonged and stressful tests, such as the PASAT.

 Bicycle Drawing Test

-The Bicycle Drawing Test (BDT) provides a structured approach to evaluating visuomotor capabilities using a real object, which is not commonly employed in neuropsychological drawing or design copying assessments.
-This scoring system facilitates the assessment of not only visuospatial abilities but also higher-order nonverbal reasoning through the Mechanical Reasoning component of the scoring system.
+The Bicycle Drawing Test (BDT) is a research instrument that offers a systematic methodology for assessing visuomotor capabilities utilizing a tangible object, which is not commonly employed in neuropsychological drawing or design copying assessments.
+This scoring system enables the evaluation of not only visuospatial abilities but also higher-order nonverbal reasoning through the Mechanical Reasoning component of the scoring system.
 The copying phase facilitates the comparison of a drawing produced from memory to one where the drawer has a model of a bicycle to replicate.

 The Bicycle Drawing Test (BDT) is a revised scoring system, as described in Lezak’s book (Revised Scoring, Reliability, and Validity Investigations of Piaget’s Bicycle Drawing Test, Assessment March 1994 vol. 1 no. 1 89-101).
 This system includes a new copy option.
 Research conducted on this system has demonstrated its effectiveness in assessing both child and adult bicycle drawings.